 Buying a ticket for Walt Disney World is not simple.
-There are numerous options which offer different benefits plus they can significantly differ in price.
+Numerous options offer different benefits, plus they can significantly differ in price.
 Our Guide to Walt Disney World Tickets provides you with all the essential information and tips to get the best value for your money.
+We have updated our guide with all the latest information for 2021, but do note that things are subject to change during Walt Disney World’s reopening period.

 What Walt Disney World Tickets can you buy?